K-12 | Higher Education | Healthcare | Legends

 Favorite Atlanta place to visit: Buford Highway

-First job: Cashier at Burger King
+First job: Cook at McDonald’s

 Linda A. McCauley

-Dean, Nell Hodgson Woodruff School of Nursing
+Nell Hodgson Woodruff School of Nursing, Emory University

 Education: University of North Carolina at Chapel Hill, Emory University Nell Hodgson Woodruff School of Nursing (MSN), University of Cincinnati (PhD)